drnsmith/Histopathology-AI-BreastCancer/README.md

 ### **Clustering and Statistical Insights**
 - **Hierarchical Clustering**: DenseNet201 features produced the most distinct and cohesive clusters, highlighting its ability to separate benign and malignant samples effectively.
-- **Statistical Analysis**: DenseNet201 features showed the highest significance in t-tests, with p-values consistently below 0.01 for top-ranked features.
+- **Statistical Analysis**: DenseNet201 features showed the highest significance in t-tests, with `p-values` consistently below `0.01` for top-ranked features.

 ### **Explainability**
-- **Grad-CAM** visualizations validated that CNNs focused on clinically relevant regions in histopathological images.
+- **Grad-CAM** visualisations validated that CNNs focused on clinically relevant regions in histopathological images.
 - **LIME** provided granular explanations for feature contributions, enhancing trust and interpretability.

 ---

-## **Key Visualizations**
+## **Key Visualisations**

 ### **1. PCA Scatter Plot**
 Demonstrates class separability in the feature space.